 "What Helps Me" Worksheet

-A "What Helps Me" worksheet involves creating a personalized reference that clearly identifies activities, strategies, and resources proven effective in managing stress, anxiety, depression, and low moods.
-This self-reflective tool is completed during calm moments or therapeutic sessions, enhancing emotional self-awareness, supporting effective emotional regulation, and providing immediate guidance during difficult emotional states.
+Creating a "What Helps Me" worksheet involves making a personalized reference that clearly identifies activities, strategies, and resources proven effective in managing stress, anxiety, depression, and low moods.
+This self-reflective tool takes 8-12 minutes to complete during calm moments.

 8-12 min